grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/extensions.md

 COPY --from=builder /k6 /usr/bin/k6
 ```

-Build the image based on this `Dockerfile` by executing:
+You can build the image based on this `Dockerfile` by executing:

 ```bash
 docker build -t k6-extended:local .
 ```

-Once the build is completed, push the resulting `k6-extended:local` image to an image repository accessible to your Kubernetes cluster.
+After the build completes, you can push the resulting `k6-extended:local` image to an image repository accessible to your Kubernetes cluster.

-We can now use it as follows:
+You can then use that image as follows:

 ```yaml
 # k6-resource-with-extensions.yml